Trump authorizes additional 2,000 National Guard members to Los Angeles, US officials say

 Early protests had a calm and even joyful atmosphere at times, with people dancing to live music and buoyed by Huerta’s release.

-Protesters linked hands outside the downtown federal detention center where Huerta was being held in front of a line of police officers.
+Protesters linked hands in front of a line of police officers outside the downtown federal detention center where Huerta was being held.
 Religious leaders joined the protesters, working with organizers at times to de-escalate moments of tension.

 Chanting against a line of National Guard troops with Homeland Security officers behind them surrounding the federal buildings ramped up in the afternoon as people yelled, “Free them all!” and “National Guard go away.”

-As the crowd thinned in the evening, police began pushing protesters away from the area, firing crowd-control munitions as people chanted, "Peaceful protest.”
+As the crowd thinned, police began pushing protesters away from the area, firing crowd-control munitions as people chanted, "Peaceful protest.”
+Officers became more aggressive in their tactics in the evening, occasionally surging forward to arrest protesters that got too close.
+At least a dozen people remaining in the busy Little Tokyo neighborhood were surrounded by police and detained.

-Other protests took shape Monday afternoon across LA County.
-Outside a Los Angeles clothing warehouse, relatives of detained workers demanded at a news conference that their loved ones be released.
+Other protests took shape Monday across L.A.
+County.
+Outside a Los Angeles clothing warehouse, relatives of detained workers demanded at a news conference in the morning that their loved ones be released.

 “Jacob is a family man and the sole breadwinner of his household,” Vasquez's brother, Gabriel, told the crowd.
 He asked that his last name not be used, fearing being targeted by authorities.